 Covering arguments

 See concentration via covering for an overview.
-The idea is to bound cover the unit ball with an finite net, and then take a union bound.
+The idea is decompose into where the supremum is over the unit ball, cover the the unit ball with an finite net, bound for each in this finite set, and then take a union bound.
 You suffer the covering number (covering and packing) of the underlying space in the bound.

 This means covering arguments lead to dimension-dependent bounds because covering numbers will depend geometrically on the underlying space.
-You also have to be able to calculate the covering number.
+Obviously, you also have to be able to calculate the covering number.

 Chaining

-See chaining for an overview of chaining.
+This also works by decomposing .
+See chaining for a more detailed overview.
 Chaining provides high probability guarantees of the form

 where